davidgomesdev/RustyController/server/README.md

 0 0 * * * ( cd /home/kali/RustyController && cp server/scripts/auto-update.sh /tmp/rusty-auto-update.sh && bash /tmp/rusty-auto-update.sh >> /var/log/rusty-controller/auto_update.log 2>&1 )
 ```

+## Launch all script

+Launches everything, it's meant to be run at reboot.

+It also launches prometheus _exporters_, namely [node_exporter](https://github.com/prometheus/node_exporter) and [process-exporter](https://github.com/ncabatoff/process-exporter).

+These aren't run if node_exporter is not found in PATH.
+Both must be in the home directory or anywhere on PATH.

+To set them up, just download their binaries and move them to `/usr/bin`.eee

 ## Grafana stack

 To launch Grafana (along with Loki and Prometheus), run `docker compose -f grafana.yaml up -d` on the [docker](docker) folder.